tystar86/python_exercises/Tasks/math.md

 ```

 #44.
->Write a Python program to create the fraction instances of float numbers.
+>Write a function to create the fraction instances of float numbers.

 **Sample numbers :** 0.2, 0.7, 6.5, 6.0